ShaunSHamilton/open-source-contributor/src/set-up.md

 Oh, right 😅.
 Did I forget to mention...
 I use WSL 2 on Windows 11 for my day-to-day development.

-Windows Subsystem for Linux (WSL) is a compatibility layer for running Linux binary executables (in ELF format) natively on Windows 10 and Windows Server 2019.
+Windows Subsystem for Linux (WSL) is a compatibility layer for running Linux binary executables (in ELF format) natively on Windows 10+ and Windows Server 2019+.
 WSL provides a Linux-compatible kernel interface developed by Microsoft, which can then run Linux distributions in user mode on Windows [^1].

 ## Terminal

 <img src="images/windows-terminal.png" width="18px" /> Windows Terminal [^2]

 Powershell is useful and all, but it is difficult to use most developer tools with it; the software world has just leant towards using UNIX-like shells.
-I have found connecting to WSL though Windows Terminal to be convinient, as Windows Terminal allows mulitple terminal sessions in tabs.
+I have found connecting to WSL though Windows Terminal to be convenient, as Windows Terminal allows multiple terminal sessions in tabs.

 ![split terminals](images/split-terminals.png)